kvnstv1/BitNote/ReadMe.md

 I am also learning C at the same time through this experience.

-ATM I have completed about 5% of this project. 'c
+ATM I have completed about 5% of this project. 'c++